-The arrival of Wear OS (the OS formally known as Android Wear) seems to have stunted the impact of full display smartwatches at Baselworld, as manufacturers target the end of the year for new devices.
+The arrival of Wear OS (the OS formally known as Android Wear) seemed to have stunted the impact of full display smartwatches at Baselworld, as manufacturers target the end of the year for new devices.
 However, that hasn't stopped us from seeing the first smartwatch to run Google's newly named platform.

 Elsewhere, the likes of Mondaine and Kronaby are pressing on with their hybrid platforms, while some smartwatch manufacturers have been boycotting Baselworld altogether.